PaulaH113/HabIT-Tracking-Application/README.md

 ## Requirements

 - Python 3.8 or higher
-- No external libraries required — HabIT uses only Python standard libraries
+- HabIT uses only Python standard libraries, no external libraries required

 ---

 ## Installation

-1. Clone or download the project folder to your local machine.
+1. Clone or download the project folder to your computer.
 2. Navigate to the project directory in your terminal:

 ```bash